januarsyah901/note/dialog-memet.md

 ### **1. Interest in the Role**

 **HRD:**
-Good afternoon, Matthew.
+Good morning, Matthew.
 Can you share why you're interested in the UI/UX position at Tokodura?

 **Matthew:**
 Good afternoon!
 I'm excited by the impact Tokodura has on millions of users.
 Designing for such scale is challenging and meaningful — exactly what I want in my career.